|

 CHANTEL:

-English form of French Chantal,
+English variant spelling of French Chantal,

 meaning "stony place."